NigeParis/42-cpp-06/README.md

 convert pointers or references between classes in an inheritance hierarchy.
 It is particularly useful for performing downcasting, which is the process of converting a base class pointer or reference to a derived class pointer or reference.
 The key feature of dynamic_cast is that it performs runtime type checking, ensuring the validity of the cast. <\br>
 Key Points about dynamic_cast:<\br>

-    Type-Safe Cast: It checks at runtime whether the cast is possible, and if it's invalid, it either returns nullptr (for pointers) or throws a std::bad_cast exception (for references).<\br>
+ -Type-Safe Cast: It checks at runtime whether the cast is possible, and if it's invalid, it either returns nullptr (for pointers) or throws a std::bad_cast exception (for references).<\br>

-    Usage Scope: It works only with polymorphic types, i.e., classes that have at least one virtual function.<\br>
+ - Usage Scope: It works only with polymorphic types, i.e., classes that have at least one virtual function.<\br>

-    Performance: Since it performs runtime type checking, it has a slight performance overhead.<\br>
+ - Performance: Since it performs runtime type checking, it has a slight performance overhead.<\br>